patryk-ku/sasayaki/README.md

         Use to create or reset config file
   --debug
         Print debug info in stdout
-  --install
+  -gemini
+        Translate using Google Gemini instead of Whisper --install
         Use to install program and needed dependencies in user home folder --uninstall